AmphibiaWeb/amphibian-disease-tracker/_posts/2015-06-30-Uploadingdata.markdown

 ## Creating Projects

 The first step to uploading data is creating Projects.
-We describe [the process in the documentation](https://amphibian-disease-tracker.readthedocs.io/en/latest/User%20Workflow/#creating-a-project) and once created, actual tested samples (the "data") may be added later or by a collaborator.
+We describe [the Project creation process in the documentation](https://amphibian-disease-tracker.readthedocs.io/en/latest/User%20Workflow/#creating-a-project) and once created, actual tested samples (the "data") may be added later or by a collaborator.

 ## Preparing the data